-Russia mourns victims of Moscow concert hall attack, toll likely to rise
+Russia mourns Moscow concert hall attack victims as death toll rises to 137

 Ukrainian President Volodymyr Zelenskyy said it was typical of Putin and “other thugs” to seek to divert blame.

-ISIL, which once sought control over swaths of Iraq and Syria, claimed responsibility for the attack, the group’s Amaq agency said on Telegram.
+ISIL, which once sought control over swaths of Iraq and Syria, claimed responsibility for the attack, the group’s Amaq News Agency said on Telegram.

 On Saturday night, ISIL released on its Telegram channels what it said was footage of the attack.